konsumer/pipd/README.md

 - The idea is that you work on puredata patches on your desktop computer, and put them in `~/pipd/pd/`.
 - open [MAIN.pd](pd/MAIN.pd) on your desktop computer, and it will connect to the device (plugged into USB port) edit your patch, then put it in `~/pipd/pd/`.

+### todo

+- Does [this](https://gist.github.com/gbaman/975e2db164b3ca2b51ae11e45e8fd40a) workj without DHCP?
+- get it booting faster
+- get splash-screen working on OLED
+- best file-sharing with host?
+Multi-gadget mode with MTP would be nice, but samba is probly ok enough. [ksmb](https://docs.kernel.org/next/filesystems/cifs/ksmbd.html) looks interesting
+- patch menu (outside of puredata?)
+- best way to share hardware with host: how can we operate/edit the patch on host, but use all the same hardware on device?
+It would also be nice to be able to run deken to install more extensions.
+Look into `gui` options